dowdyph0/openocd/README_STARK75.md

 > sudo openocd -f custom_cfgs/enable-spi-bridge.cfg

 # TO DOWNLOAD CURRENT SPI FIRMWARE TO A FILE
+This is **EXPERIMENTAL** not confirmed still, it downloads the .bin file, binwalk seems to see a proper firmware but I have not tried to reupload it to he DMA card

 The output file will be `firmware_dump.bin`